yshp57/dsc-2-18-12-kitten-into-wheelbarrow-online-ds-pt-100118/README.md

-# CSS Kitten Wheelbarrow
+# Kitten Into Wheelbarrow - Lab

+## Introduction
-Help collect all the kittens into the wheelbarrow using CSS selectors.
+In this lesson you'll help collect all the kittens into the wheelbarrow using CSS selectors.

+## Objectives
+You will be able to:
+* Use various CSS selectors to style elements

 ## Steps